 You have bladder or bowel problems.

-Your pain doesn't go away after a few weeks of home care.
+Your pain is getting worse or doesn't go away after a few weeks of home care.

 Your healthcare provider will probably ask you when the pain started.
-It will help if you can tell your healthcare provider what makes the pain worse and what makes it better, like a specific activity or treatment.
+It will help if you can tell your healthcare provider what makes the pain worse and what makes it better, like a specific activity, motion, or treatment.